-Top 5 Google Drive tips and tricks
+Top 6 Google Drive tips and tricks

 Phone users can achieve the same result as well.
 Open the Google Drive app.
 Tap on Files.
 Find the current sorter in the upper right corner and tap it.
 Choose sorting criteria.

 The reorder changes are saved to your Google Drive across platforms.
-If you sort your files by one criterion on desktop or your phone, it will appear on the other devices as well.
+So if you sort your files by one criterion on desktop or your phone, it will appear on other devices.

 Put your wallet away and pay with your Wear OS watch instead